6/2432 Frankston Flinders Road, Bittern, Victoria 3918

-In the heart of the Mornington Peninsula, Atticus Health Bittern attends to the health care of residents and visitors alike.
+In the heart of the Mornington Peninsula, Atticus Health Bittern GP Clinic attends to the healthcare of residents and visitors alike.

-As skilled experts in health care, Bittern residents trust us to care for them and their loved ones.
-With extensive knowledge and professionalism, Atticus Health Bittern is home to General Practitioners you can rely on.
+As skilled experts in healthcare, Bittern residents trust us to care for them and their loved ones.
+With extensive knowledge and professionalism, Atticus Health Bittern is home to both male and female General Practitioners you can rely on.

 Our services at Bittern include:

 Audiology appointments are available one day a month with our audiologist, Michelle Esparon.
-You can make a booking online here or call the clinic to book.
+You can make a booking online here or call the clinic to view her availability.

 Learn more about Michelle Esparon and Atticus Audiology on the Atticus Audiology webpage.